XiaozhouCui/dockerplayground/Section 13 K8s Data and Volumes/note.md

 - Update app.js, build image and push to docker hub `xiaozhoucui/kub-data-demo:1`
 - Re-apply the deployment yaml file, new pod will be created, POST a new text
 - Goto `http://localhost:*****/error` to crash the app, pod will restart, but the saved text is gone
-- Add `volumes` to deployment.yaml, re-apply the yaml file to start a new pod
+- Add `volumes` and use type `emptyDir` in deployment.yaml, re-apply the yaml file to start a new pod
 - Once the voluems are applied, the text data will survive pod restart

 ## A Second Volume, the "hostPath" type